SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

     {
       "challenge": "0fe3cbe0-646d-44b5-8808-917dd5391bd9",
-      "key_attestation": "o2NmbXRvYXBwbGUtYXBw... redacted",
+      "key_assertion": "o2NmbXRvYXBwbGUtYXBw... redacted",
       "hardware_key_tag": "WQhyDymFKsP95iFqpzdEDWW4l7aVna2Fn4JCeWHYtbU="
     }

 .. note::
-  It is not necessary to send the Wallet Hardware public key because it is already included in the ``key_attestation``.
+  It is not necessary to send the Wallet Hardware public key because it is already included in the ``key_assertion``.

 .. warning::
   During the registration phase of the Wallet Instance with the Wallet Provider it is also necessary to associate it with a specific user